laurenqu/laurenqu.github.io/_portfolio/marriage.md

 excerpt: "Economics Literature about This Confusing Human Interaction"
 collection: portfolio
 ---
+# Qs of Interest:

+1. What is the difference between personal mental accounting and family mental accounting?
+2. How does marriage change people's consumption?
+On what category do each partner changes spending proportion?
+3. Reasons for divorce and empirical evidence?

 # Asset in Marriage

 > Lafortune et al (AEJAE, 2023) [Collateralized Marriage](https://doi.org/10.1257/app.20210614)